 This is not to say that scientific expertise should determine public policy.
 Sometimes we must balance values against each other.
 The risk of COVID-19 will need to be balanced against the value of re-opening the economy.
 But that analysis should be conducted by grownups and include a careful analysis of all factors in play.
-In a democracy it should include an open, transparent discussion of facts and values and of costs and benefits.
+In a democracy, it should include an open, transparent discussion of facts and values and of costs and benefits.
 The risk of ending electronic waste and organic collection may not seem as critical as taking action on a pandemic, but the difference is one of degree rather than kind.
 My concern here is the mindset or paradigm from which decisions are made.
 New York City’s decision to eliminate these forms of recycling was made without a transparent, reasoned public discussion.
 It was never allowed to reach the political agenda.
 President Trump’s casual dismissal of the threat posed by COVID-19 was a similar effort to delegitimize the issue and eliminate it from the policy agenda.
-EPA’s nonenforcement of environmental laws was simply an ideologically induced policy waiting for an excuse.
+EPA’s nonenforcement of environmental laws was simply an ideologically-induced policy waiting for an excuse.
 The pandemic should be teaching us the importance of public health, environmental protection and scientific analysis; which should lead us to preserve rather than pollute the planet.